KLCZ

-KLCZ (88.9 FM) is a public radio station broadcasting a news/talk format, simulcasting KBSX from Boise.
-Licensed to Lewiston, Idaho, United States, the radio station serves the Lewiston area.
-The station is currently owned by the Idaho State Board of Education.
+KLCZ (88.9 FM) is a public radio station broadcasting a news/talk format, simulcasting KBSX from Boise as part of Boise State Public Radio.
+Licensed to Lewiston, Idaho, United States, the radio station serves the Lewiston–Clarkston metropolitan area.
+The station is owned by the Idaho State Board of Education.

 History

-On February 1, 2007, the station changed its call sign to the current KLCZ.
+On February 1, 2007, the station changed its call sign from KLHS to KLCZ.

-In mid-October 2022, KLCZ switched from freeform college radio (which continues online-only) to a simulcast of Boise State Public Radio's news/talk-formatted KBSX 91.5 FM Boise.
+In mid-October 2022, KLCZ switched from freeform college radio (which continues online-only) to a simulcast of Boise State Public Radio's news/talk-formatted KBSX from Boise.
 Effective November 21, 2022, the Idaho State Board of Education consummated Lewis–Clark State College's donation of the station's license.